respici0/frontend-certificate-projects/README.md

 Projects I completed to obtain the Frontend Certificates

+I am doing these for fun and to sharpen my skills!

 [freeCodeCamp](https://www.freecodecamp.org/) has a rigorous certificate program which showcases a developers dedication and passion.
 Each certificate takes on average 300 hours to complete, total 1600+ hours for all certificates.
 They are a non-profit organization dedicated to helping millions learn coding.

 View my certificates [HERE](https://www.freecodecamp.org/respici0)